| SEARCH: | ||

 You are responsible for mailing your completed application to the appropriate USICS Lockbox or Service Center that processes applications for your eligibility category or place of residence.
 Please note filing locations are subject to change; please confirm mailing address by checking the USCIS website and pages 8-10 of the I-765 instructions.

-ALL U.S. Postal Service mail (1st class, Priority, Express) should be sent to the lockbox address (P.O.
+All U.S. Postal Service mail (1st class, Priority, Express) should be sent to the lockbox address (P.O.
 Box).

 Authorized Employment